Franz Conrad von Hötzendorf: Life

 Conrad was born in Penzing, a suburb of Vienna, to an Austrian officers' family.
 His great-grandfather Franz Anton Conrad (1738–1827) had been ennobled and added to his name the nobiliary particle von Hötzendorf as a predicate in 1815, referring to the surname of his first wife who descended from the Bavarian Upper Palatinate region.
 His father Franz Xaver Conrad (1793–1878) was a retired colonel of Hussars, originally from southern Moravia, who had fought in the Battle of Leipzig and took part in the suppression of the Vienna Uprising of 1848, wherein he was severely wounded.

 Conrad married Wilhelmine le Beau (1860–1905) in 1886, with whom he had four sons.

-In the latter part of his life, he was known to hold doubts about his fitness for office (like his German counterpart, von Moltke the Younger) and occasionally suffered severe bouts of depression.
+In the latter part of his life, he was known to hold doubts about his fitness for office (like his German counterpart, Helmuth von Moltke the Younger) and occasionally suffered severe bouts of depression.
 These worsened after the death of his wife in 1905.
 In 1907, while attending a dinner party in Vienna, Conrad met and quickly became enamoured of Virginia von Reininghaus, an Italian aristocrat.
 In the weeks following this, he made many attempts to court Reininghaus, despite the fact that she was already married and with six children, which eventually resulted in the two conducting an affair.
 This illegitimate pairing continued until their marriage in 1915.

 Upon his death in 1925, a journal titled "Diary of my Sufferings" was found.
 The journal compiled over 3,000 letters written to Reininghaus, some over 60 pages in length, detailing the extent of Conrad's love for her.
 In order to prevent a scandal breaking out from a potential leak, Conrad kept the letters private and they were never sent to their intended recipient.
-(Note: U.S. Air Force Academy historians Mark Grotelueschen and Derek Varble suggest that, according to those letters, Conrad's eagerness to lead Austria into war stemmed from his hope that, as a national hero in the wake of a war he believed he and the Empire could easily and quickly win, the Catholic Church would readily grant Reininghaus a divorce and allow the two to marry.)
+(Note: U.S. Air Force Academy historians Mark Grotelueschen and Derek Varble suggest that, according to those letters, Conrad's eagerness to lead Austria-Hungary into war stemmed from his hope that, as a national hero in the wake of a war he believed he and the Empire could easily and quickly win, the Catholic Church would readily grant Reininghaus a divorce and allow the two to marry.)